 MG: What are some of the obstacles you had to overcome in your career?

 ST: Several!
 I would like to reach more people; however, Instagram’s algorithm is changing every second day which makes it quite difficult.
 Also, when I started Social Cravings, I didn’t know anyone in any of the industries.
 So, networking and creating those relationships from scratch takes time.
-It’s still a very recent development that I started work in the fashion and beauty space, so I am still trying to get to know more people and brands to work with.
+Fashion and beauty space is still a new space for me, so I am still trying to get to know more people and brands to work with.